Blog / What is Through-Hole PCB Assembly? SMT vs THT

 There are certain advantages and disadvantages to both SMT and THM.

 SMT's primary applicability and demand come from many electronic devices pushing for a smaller size, which SMT can provide.
+It is why 90% of all the printed circuit boards made today are SMT.

+However, there is no denying the resilience of the THM in specific applications.
 The high stress, thermal, and environmental durability make it ideal for aerodynamics and military applications.

-Suppose you need PCB assembly, whether through-hole technology or surface mount, OurPCB can provide you with professional technology.
+If you need PCB assembly, whether through-hole technology or surface mount, OurPCB can provide you with professional technology.

 What are you waiting for?
 You can contact us now for professional services.